mhweiner/brek/README.md

 Create a directory called `conf` in the root of your project.
 This is where your configuration will go, along with the generated Conf.d.ts TypeScript Declaration File.

+> Note: If you want to use a different directory, you can set the `BREK_CONF_DIR` environment variable to the path of your configuration directory.

 If you will be using the Environment, User, or Deployment [merge strategies](#configuration-overrides-and-merge-strategy), you will need to create those folders within `conf` as `environments`, `users`, and `deployments`, respectively.

 Here's an example `conf` folder: